avcoder/comp2112-lab02/README.md

 * Display your JS code using the proper Markdown format
 * Display a screenshot of your modified 'Chapters' navigation menu using the proper Markdown format
 * Ask me 1 or more question(s) you're still confused/wondering about regarding JavaScript so far using proper Markdown format
-* Upload your work to Azure (or elsewhere) and show that link using the proper Markdown format
+* Upload your work to Azure (or elsewhere, NOT codepen) and show that link using the proper Markdown format

 ### Submit in Blackboard
 * Your Github link to the above README.md file